The story of a forgotten America.

 Iron Railroad

-The Iron Railroad, proposed to connect Lawrence County to coal, charcoal, and timber reserves, 3 was incorporated on February 11, 1848 4/March 7, 1849 3 15 29/March 17, 1849, 28 with a capital of $500,000.
-28 The line would extend from a point in Upper Township in Lawrence County along the Ohio River to the southern line of Jackson County with a possible extension to the Marietta & Cincinnati Railroad at Hamden Junction.
+The Iron Railroad was incorporated on February 11, 1848 4 / March 7, 1849 3 15 29 / March 17, 1849, 28 with a capital of $500,000, 28 proposing to connect Lawrence County to coal, charcoal, and timber reserves.
+3 The line would run from Upper Township in Lawrence County, along the Ohio River, to the southern line of Jackson County, with a possible extension to the Marietta & Cincinnati Railroad at Hamden Junction.
 On April 9, the southern terminus was fixed, and the town of Ironton was founded.

-By 1850, the Iron Railroad consisted of six miles of broad gauge line from the Ohio River to the southern portal of the unfinished Vesuvius Tunnel, 3 with the line featuring timber cross ties and stringers that held tight scrap rails from the Little Miami Railroad.
-14 15 The 956-foot Vesuvius Tunnel opened to traffic in December 1851.
+By 1850, the Iron Railroad consisted of six miles of broad gauge line from the Ohio River to the southern portal of the unfinished Vesuvius Tunnel (later named Royersville Tunnel).
+3 The line used timber cross ties and stringers that held tight scrap rails from the Little Miami Railroad.
+14 15 The 956-foot Vesuvius Tunnel (Royersville Tunnel) opened to traffic in December 1851.
 3 26 28

-The first trains used locomotives that were brought to Ironton via steamboats along the Ohio River.
-3 15 The early locomotives were named after Lawrence County’s self-titled “Iron Masters,” including John Campbell, Thomas W. Means, John Ellison, Charles R. Batt, John Means, and others.
+The locomotives used on the first trains were brought to Ironton via steamboats along the Ohio River.
+3 15 The locomotives were named after Lawrence County’s “Iron Masters,” including John Campbell, Thomas W. Means, John Ellison, Charles R. Batt, John Means, and others.
 26

-The circa 1850 Stearns Creek trestle north of Ironton was replaced with a stronger 97-foot wrought iron bowstring truss in 1862.
-16 The bridge type was patented by W.H.
+In 1862, 16 the original Stearns Creek trestle north of Ironton was replaced with a stronger 97-foot wrought iron bowstring truss using a design patented by W.H.
 Moseley in 1857 and manufactured in Cincinnati.
 4 14 It remained in service until 1924, when it was removed and placed on exhibition in the Henry Ford Museum in Dearborn, Michigan.

-The Iron Railroad was eventually expanded north to Center Furnace, 13 miles north of the Ohio River, but no further construction was attempted because of a lack of funds in constructing a tunnel through Periscope Ridge to connect to the Belpre & Cincinnati Railroad (later Marietta & Cincinnati Railroad (M&C)).
+The Iron Railroad was eventually expanded north to Center Furnace, 13 miles north of the Ohio River.
+However, no further construction was attempted due to a lack of funds to construct a tunnel through Periscope Ridge to connect to the Belpre & Cincinnati Railroad (later Marietta & Cincinnati Railroad (M&C)).
 3

-On October 21, 1881, the Iron Railroad merged with the Toledo, Delphos & Burlington Railroad (TD&B); the TD&B merged with its subsidiary, the Toledo, Cincinnati & St. Louis Railroad (TC&StL), in 1882.
-3 15 The narrow-gauge rails of TC&StL were placed within the broad-gauge Iron Railroad between Dean and Ironton, allowing the TD&B to operate its trains from Wellston to Ironton.
-(The TC&StL from Dean to Wellston was abandoned in 1917.)
-The Cincinnati Northern Railway was consolidated with the TC&StL on May 5, 1883, giving the railroad control of 783 miles of track from Toledo to St. Louis, from Delphos to Ironton, and from Cincinnati to Lebanon Junction.
+On October 21, 1881, the Iron Railroad merged with the Toledo, Delphos & Burlington Railroad (TD&B).
+3 15 The TD&B then merged with its subsidiary, the Toledo, Cincinnati & St. Louis Railroad (TC&StL), in 1882.
+The narrow-gauge rails of the TC&StL were placed within the broad-gauge Iron Railroad between Dean, Bartles, and Ironton, allowing the TD&B to operate its trains between Wellston and Ironton.
+(The TC&StL from Dean and Wellston was abandoned by its ultimate successor, the Cincinnati, Hamilton & Dayton Railway, after severe flooding in 1916.)
+The Cincinnati Northern Railway was consolidated with the TC&StL on May 5, 1883, giving the company control of 783 miles of track from Ironton to Delphos, Michigan, Toledo to St. Louis, and Cincinnati to Lebanon Junction.
 3

-As other railroads in the Midwest were standard gauge, the delay resulting in transferring freight at connections, the smaller capacity of the cars, and financial woes, the TC&StL went into receivership on June 28, 1884.
-4 The Iron Rail Company (Iron Railway), comprised of the original Iron Railroad from Ironton to Pedro, was organized on July 23, 1884, and remained independent until it was acquired by Detroit Southern on September 25, 1902.
+However, as other railroads in the Midwest were standard gauge, the transfer of freight at connections resulted in delays, smaller capacity of cars, and financial problems.
+As a result, the TC&StL went into receivership on June 28, 1884.
+4 On July 23, the Iron Rail Company (Iron Railway), which included the original Iron Railroad from Ironton to Pedro, was organized and remained independent until it was acquired by Detroit Southern on September 25, 1902.

 Ohio River Barge

-The Iron Railway interchanged with the Chesapeake & Ohio Railroad (C&O) in Ashland, Kentucky, via a river barge on the Ohio River, which began operations on March 19, 1892.
-24 The C&O provided a steam towboat and a barge on the Kentucky shore, while the Iron Railway provided identical facilities near Sarah Furnace on the Ohio shore.
+The Iron Railway and the Chesapeake & Ohio Railway (C&O) interchanged in Ashland, Kentucky, via a river barge on the Ohio River.
+24 This barge began operating on March 19, 1892.
+The C&O provided a steam towboat and a barge on the Kentucky shore, while the Iron Railway provided identical facilities near Sarah Furnace on the Ohio shore.

-In February 1904, the Detroit Southern (successor to the Iron Railroad), the Norfolk & Western Railroad, and the C&O split the cost of $30 per day operation of the towboat “Bob Ballard,” which was operated by the Ironton & Ashland Transfer Company.
-The towboat operator was switched to the Kanawha & Ohio Transfer Company in 1909 as it was cheaper.
+In February 1904, the cost of operating the towboat “Bob Ballard” was split between the Detroit Southern (successor to the Iron Railroad), the Norfolk & Western Railroad, and the C&O. The Ironton & Ashland Transfer Company operated the towboat at a cost of $30 per day.
+In 1909, the towboat operator was changed to the Kanawha & Ohio Transfer Company because it was cheaper.
 24

-All barge service ended in 1917 when the C&O connected to the Detroit, Toledo & Ironton Railroad (successor to the Detroit Southern) at Gregg, Ohio, and the tracks to the ferry were removed in 1926.
-24
+All barge service was terminated in 1917 when the C&O connected to the Detroit, Toledo & Ironton Railroad (successor to the Iron Railway) at Gregg, Ohio.
+24 The tracks leading to the ferry were removed in 1926.

 Springfield, Jackson & Pomeroy Railroad

-The Springfield, Jackson & Pomeroy Railroad (SJ&P) was chartered on December 17, 1874, and incorporated in March 1875, with the goal of connecting Springfield, Ohio, to the coal mines and vast timber tracts of the southeast part of the state.
-3 4 6 7 8 15 28 30 The SJ&P was born out of the disappointments of the Dayton & Southeastern Railroad (D&SE) proposed between Dayton and Jackson.
-4 It would have avoided some hillier grades on the D&SE and connected to additional towns.
+The Springfield, Jackson & Pomeroy Railroad (SJ&P) was chartered on December 17, 1874, and incorporated in March 1875.
+3 4 6 7 8 15 28 30 Its goal was to connect Springfield to the coal mines and vast timber tracts in the southeast part of the state.
+The SJ&P was formed due to the disappointments of the proposed Dayton & Southeastern Railroad (D&SE) between Dayton and Jackson, which would have avoided some hillier grades on the D&SE and connected to additional towns.
+4

-After raising $800,000, 4 a construction contract was let for the Springfield to Jackson segment in October 1875, 7 8 31 with work beginning from Jackson on December 7 and Springfield on March 26, 1876.
-4 By May 1877, the SJ&P was. finished between Jackson and Waverly, 7 and a 12-mile segment from Springfield to South Charleston opened later in the year.
-8 For a while, the SJ&P operated two unconnected segments until the last spike was driven on July 18 at Dills east of Bainbridge.
-4 A branch to Eureka (Coalton) north of Jackson opened in June 1878, 4 and on August 3, the entire 108¾-mile SJ&P mainline from Springfield and Jackson was completed.
+After raising $800,000, 4 a construction contract was let for the Springfield to Jackson segment in October 1875, 7 8 31 and work began from Jackson on December 7 and Springfield on March 26, 1876.
+4 By May 1877, the SJ&P was finished between Jackson and Waverly, 7 and a 12-mile segment from Springfield to South Charleston opened later in the year.
+8 The SJ&P operated two unconnected segments until the last spike was driven on July 18 at Dills east of Bainbridge, completing the line from Springfield to Jackson.
+4 On August 3, the entire 108¾-mile SJ&P mainline from Springfield and Jackson was completed.
 8 15

 To satisfy creditors, the SJ&P was sold to Samuel Thomas on October 11.
-4 8 Thomas, in turn, conveyed the loan on November 3 3 to Oliver S. Kelly, who then deeded the line on December 15 to a new company, the Springfield Southern Railroad, 8 31 which was proposed between Springfield and a point along the Ohio River at Rockwood (Chesapeake) opposite of Huntington, West Virginia.
-3 7 9 Huntington was then the western terminus of the Chesapeake & Ohio Railway (C&O).
+4 8 Thomas then conveyed the loan on November 3 to Oliver S. Kelly, 3 who deeded the line on December 15 to a new company, the Springfield Southern Railroad.
+8 31 This new company proposed to construct a line between Springfield and a point along the Ohio River at Rockwood (Chesapeake), opposite Huntington, West Virginia.
+3 7 9 At the time, Huntington was the western terminus of the Chesapeake & Ohio Railway.
 3 7

 Ohio Southern

-The OS was leased by the Indiana, Bloomington & Western (IB&W) to serve as a connector between Indianapolis, Springfield, Ohio, and the C&O at a point west of Huntington.
-The IB&W, which later became the Peoria & Eastern, reached Springfield but never connected to the C&O. The IB&W relinquished control of the OS in April 1892.
-4
+The Indiana, Bloomington & Western Railway (IB&W) leased the OS to act as a connector between Indianapolis, Springfield, and the C&O at a point west of Huntington.
+Although the IB&W reached Springfield, it never connected to the C&O. 4 In April 1892, the IB&W relinquished control of the OS.

-The OS then began constructing a 68-mile extension from Springfield north to Lima on December 1892, 4 10 which opened on December 28, 1893, 3 10 and finished work on the Three branches were opened to serve coal mines near Wellston in May 1893, followed by the completion of a 9½-mile extension of the Wellston Branch to Cornelia in the spring of 1894, and the approval of three branches to coal mines near Glen Roy and Cornelia in September.
+Subsequently, the OS began constructing a 68-mile extension from Springfield north to Lima in December 1892.
+4 10 This extension was opened on December 28, 1893.
+3 10 The OS also finished work on three branches to serve coal mines near Wellston in May 1893.
+The OS then completed the Cornelia Branch, a 9½-mile extension of the Wellston Branch in the spring of 1894.
+It included the Lincoln Branch and Hanging Rock Branch to service various mines.
+1 3 10 In September of the same year, the OS was approved to have three more branches to coal mines near Glen Roy and Cornelia.
 10

 Wellston Branch